 Now the fun part!
 It’s time to add the plants.

 I found these big green sedum on sale, so I bought two of them.
 The remaining sedum is from a mixed flat.
 The flat can be trimmed to fit in the box.

 Now that the box is planted, it’s time to water it to settle the plants and soil.
 I thought it would be best to put it on the hive before watering it.

 Since the wooden strips raise the planter box slightly, the water can drain and run off the hive.
 I am not worried about the hive lid rusting, since it’s made of aluminum and the occasional waterings are no different than a rainstorm.

 And here is the finished planter box!
 The colors are much more vibrant outside in the sunlight.

 I hope you enjoy this project.
 If you decide to make your own hive planter, please share pictures in the comments below.

 It is late October here and Fall is in full swing.
-I’ll update the project this coming Summer to let know know how it’s doing and if any adjustments needs to be made.
+I’ll update the project this coming Summer to let know how it’s doing and if any adjustments need to be made.